 Mice are good jumpers, climbers and swimmers.
 In fact, mice can jump a foot into the air, allowing them to easily climb up onto kitchen counters or into pantries to access food.
 To prevent mice and other pests from getting into your food, store all pantry items in hard, plastic containers with a tightly sealed lid.
 Do not leave pet food unattended as this is one their favorite food sources.

-Mice can squeeze through openings as small as the size of a dime.
+A mouse can squeeze through openings as small as the size of a dime.
 This means that a small crack or opening on the exterior of your home (usually where utility pipes enter) is like an open door for mice.
 Prevent mice from gaining access to your home by sealing any openings on the exterior of your home.

 Depending on food supply a house mouse can produce between 40 and 100 droppings per day.
 The house mouse is constantly giving off micro-droplets of urine as they travel around their territory every day.